HexabitzPlatform/CompNET-AI/README.md

 # CompNET-AI
-CompNET is Hexabitz Electronic Components Classification Algorithms
+CompNET is a collection of AI algorithms developed by Hexabitz for automtic classification of electronic components assembled on PCBs.